BryanHogan/gametolearnkorean/README.md

 </details>

-Now to make running the server as well as starting the android emulator easier I made it all into one command which you can run with `npm run android-dev`:
+Now to make running the server as well as starting the android emulator easier I made it all into one command which you can run with `npm run android-dev`.
+Add this to the `package.json` and then under `scripts`:
 `"android-dev": "start /B npm run dev -- --host && npm run build && npx cap sync && npx cap open android"`

 ## Audit fixes